Best New Orleans Spots for Celebrating Oktoberfest

 The hot dog was first created in Germany as many as 500 years ago, and today, one of the most fun and tasty ways to get a hot dog would be from Dat Dog.
 This popular chain has so many ways to dress up your "dog."
 Starting in New Orleans in 2011 as a traditional hot dog stand, Dat Dog has grown into a large and popular chain.
 They offer a variety of gourmet sausages, all-beef hot dogs, and award-winning french fries, as well as great spirits and local craft beers, all in a bright and colorful environment.

 You can create your own hot dogs by choosing your sausage then your toppings, or you can pick from the many house specials.
-Dat Dog has eight different sausages to pick from, including a crawfish sausage, and so many possible toppings to put on your dog.
+Dat Dog has 10 different sausages to pick from and so many possible toppings to put on your dog.
 The menu also features many options for dressed fries or tots.
 There is no better way to celebrate Oktoberfest than designing your own hot dog.

 8. The Avenue Pub